Keksoj/keksoj.github.io/content/posts/my-resume.md

   *whatever the language*.
 - **The highest quality of a developer is their ability to speak to humans**.
-  One must be able to explain to humans what the code does, and conversersely, the code must be readable by humans to have any value.
+  One must be able to explain to humans what the code does, and conversely, the code must be readable by humans to have any value.
   Code that is only readable by machines is technical debt.
 - **AI is limited by one's technical knowledge**.
   Prompting the machine requires fulfilling all the previously defined qualities.
-  AI-generetade code must be proof-read by a capable human.
+  AI-generated code must be proof-read by a capable human.
   Generative AI, as of 2025 and without a capable human, writes technical debt.

 ### Hard Skills